Password ResetTo get back into your account, follow the instructions we've sent to your email address.

 Yummy Veggie International Buffet & Steamboat Restaurant is located at the Kampong Kembangan Community Club (beside the Kembangan MRT Station) and can be reached through 6441 2688 or 6636 1683.

 Who said you can’t set up your own halal steamboat?
 Yes, you can do it yourself.
-Visit the halal food section in Giant stores or shop online, and start whipping up a halal steamboat from the comforts of your home.
-Check out the recipes
+Start whipping up a halal steamboat from the comforts of your home.
+Check out the recipes here!

 Want a halal version of Laksa Steamboat Soup?
-Let’s get the ingredients from Giant!
+Let’s get the ingredients now!

 One of the ingredients is halal laksa paste—check!